TeamDeltaHacks/EyesAIght/README.md

 flask run
 ```

-Then, navigate to `localhost:5000` in your browser.
+Finally, navigate to `localhost:5000` in your browser.
 Enjoy!